Kriesse/urbanraum/_classes/the_poetic_body.md

 type_en: "Weekly Class"
 type_de: "Wöchentlicher Kurs"

 level_en: "This class is open to everyone with a sincere interest in Improvisation and Composition.
-Previous art practice of any kind (poetry, music, painting…) is recommended as well as some movement experience."
+Previous art practice of any kind (poetry, music, painting … ) is recommended as well as some movement experience."
 level_de: "s. english"

 price_en: |